-With the rapid technological development, the current definition of OSP does not fit in the realities and requirements of an ever evolving digital world.
-The definition of "Application Services" is very wide and indicative and it may include OTT applications, as well as every activity which comes under IT/ITES services as well.
+With the rapid technological development, the current definition of OSP does not fit in the realities of an ever evolving digital world.
+The definition of "Application Services" is very wide and indicative and it may include OTT applications, and every activity which comes under IT/ITES services as well.
 The reference to the word "Application" itself is not appropriate.
-Instead the requirement to seek OSP registration should apply to the specific "outsourcing" activity and not all applications / IT/ITES services which may be unrelated to outsourcing operations.
-So reference to application itself needs to be removed and replaced with the word "outsourcing".
-Only voice-based calling services should be included in the definition, voice calling can be through PSTN and / or emerging unified collaboration tools like skype, lync, internet telephony etc. Captive services should also be kept out of the purview of OSP registration.
-Further it must not include services purely based on data or internet.
+Instead the requirement to seek OSP registration should apply to the specific outsourcing activity and not all applications / IT/ITES services which may be unrelated to outsourcing operations.
+So mere reference to application itself needs to be removed and replaced with the word outsourcing.
+Only voice based calling services should be included in the definition, through PSTN only.
+Captive services should also be kept out of the purview of OSP registration.